webplatform/docs-wpd/CSS_property_guide/index.md

 {{Flags
 |Checked_Out=No
 }}
-{{Summary_Section|This article is a guide to implementing a CSS property reference page.}}
+{{Summary_Section|Help us update, review, add samples, and add quality to the CSS properties!
+This article is a guide to implementing a CSS property reference page.}}
 {{Basic Page}}
-Help us update, review, add samples, and add quality to the CSS Properties!

 ===Before you begin===

 Before you begin, you already should have: